 For a summary of the changes to the non-concessional contributions rules from 1 July 2017, see SuperGuide article Non-concessional contributions: 10 facts about new $100,000 cap.
-For a summary of all super changes taking effect from 1 July 2017, see SuperGuide article Super changes (July 2017): Planning ahead for the 2017/2018 year.
+For a summary of all super changes taking effect from 1 July 2017, see SuperGuide article Latest superannuation changes: 2017/2018 guide.

 For background information on how the new non-concessional contributions cap came about, continue reading this article.

 Next time, consult first and listen to the people Treasurer Morrison

 On 3 May 2016, as part of the 2016 Federal Budget, federal treasurer Scott Morrison mucked up the retirement plans of countless Australians when he announced an immediate cut to the non-concessional (after-tax) contributions cap, taking effect from 7.30pm on 3 May 2016 (subject to legislation).